Story and photos by Manos Angelakis

 1 teaspoon ground cumin

 In large cast iron pot soak beans and smoked ham hock overnight, at least 12 hours, in lots of water.

-Next day, pour out water and rinse beans and ham hock well; in a separate pot boil ham hocks for 30 minutes, drain and rinse to get rid of excess salt.
+Next day, pour out water and rinse beans and ham hock well; in a separate pot parboil ham hocks for 30 minutes, drain and rinse to get rid of excess salt.

 Combine ham hocks with beans, add the salted pork, add enough water to submerge the meats, bring to a boil, add pork or beef stew meat (if using), cover pot and lower heat to medium/low and simmer for 60 minutes.
 When done turn off heat and let cool, until you’re ready to add everything else.

 Prepare everything else that you'll need, i.e. wash and peel potatoes and cut into large pieces, leave potatoes in cold water where some vinegar or lemon juice has been added so they don't discolor.
 Wash Swiss Chard or Collard Greens well, remove stems, cut into thin slices and set aside.

 Take off the casings of the chorizo and cut into semi-thick slices; set aside along with minced garlic, bell pepper, onions, tomatoes and spices.